mpusz/wg21-papers/src/2XXXR0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 Special thanks and recognition goes to [Epam Systems](http://www.epam.com) for supporting Mateusz's membership in the ISO C++ Committee and the production of this proposal.

+We would also like to thank Peter Sommerlad for providing valuable feedback that helped us shape the final version of this document.

 <!-- markdownlint-disable -->